LICENSED VETERINARY TECHNICIAN (LVT)

 How to Apply for a License

 LVTs are required to obtain 10 hours of CE annually.
 CE earned before you receive your license will not count towards your renewal requirement.
+It is your responsibility to make sure the continuing education you take is acceptable.
 See the Continuing Education page for more information.

 If you have any questions regarding exams, applications, or licensing please contact the Licensing Department at 512-305-7555 or email licensing@veterinary.texas.gov.